abelgonzalez/ConvertPDF/README.md

 ---
 ## 🧾 About
-**ConvertPDF** is a Python project to extract PDF content (text, images, tables) supported by Tabula, Tika, PDFBox and, TextractPDF libraries.
+**ConvertPDF** is a Python project to extract PDF content (text, images, tables) supported by Tabula, Tika, PDFBox, and TextractPDF libraries.

 ---
 ## 🕖 Versioning